AhmedBadary/AhmedBadary.github.io/content/research/dl/concepts/grad_opt.md

 4. **Adagrad:**{: style="color: SteelBlue"}{: .bodyContents4 #bodyContents44}
     __Motivation:__{: style="color: red"}
     Now that we are able to __adapt our updates to the slope of our error function__{: style="color: goldenrod"} and speed up SGD in turn, we would also like to __adapt our updates to each individual parameter__{: style="color: goldenrod"} to perform larger or smaller updates depending on their importance.
+    > The magnitude of the gradient can be very different for different weights and can change during learning: This makes it <span>hard to choose single global learning rate</span>{: style="color: goldenrod"}.  - Hinton

     __Adagrad:__{: style="color: red"}
     __Adagrad__[^9] is an algorithm for gradient-based optimization that does just this: It adapts the learning rate to the parameters, performing smaller updates (i.e. low learning rates) for parameters associated with frequently occurring features, and larger updates (i.e. high learning rates) for parameters associated with infrequent features.